Treating chronic myeloid leukaemia (CML) with TKIs

 Each TKI has slightly different side effects, so it is best to read specific information about the drug you are having.

-Contraception and fertility with TKIs
+Fertility and pregnancy with TKIs

 Taking a TKI during pregnancy increases the risk of harm to a developing baby.
 Because of this, you are strongly advised to use contraception while being treated with a TKI.

 If you think you may have become pregnant while taking a TKI, tell your doctor as soon as possible.
 This is because the highest risk to the baby is during the first few weeks of the pregnancy.
-Your doctor can talk to you about the possible options for planning your treatment and controlling the CML.
-They will aim to make things as safe as possible for you.

 Monitoring response to TKI treatment